 I really enjoyed the Memorial Day weekend.
 I spent some time at the beach, as usual.
 Recently I was reading the Bible with a new friend of mine and he suggested that I was using “logic” upon him.
 He thought it was improper to worship Jesus, but necessary to worship God.
-Well, we looked at John 1:1-3 (page 1653), and saw that the Word was God.
-Then we looked at John 1:14, page 1654, and saw the Jesus was the Word, because Jesus took flesh and dwelt among us.
+Well, we looked at John 1:1-3, and saw that the Word was God.
+Then we looked at John 1:14 and saw that Jesus was the Word, because Jesus took flesh and dwelt among us.
 Therefore, Jesus was God.
 Because Jesus is God, then we should worship Him.
 At that point, my friend accused me of using “logic” to show we should worship Jesus.
 Well, I want to think about this whole conversation from a different perspective.

 Yesterday, we looked at the Kingdom of God in our lives right now.
 Today, Psalm 145:13 focuses upon the everlasting aspect of the Kingdom of God.
 It spans from one generation to another.
 The friend I was talking to above also mentioned that he met Billy Graham, the evangelist.
 Billy Graham put his hands on his head and prayed for my friend when he was just a young boy.
 That must have been more than forty years ago for my friend.
 Many people I have met had some religious experience as a child, but never really came to know Jesus personally.
 They never were born again into the Kingdom of God.

-David in Psalm 145:13, page 998, reminds us that the Kingdom of God is not a new concept, or just one for the Old Testament believers.
+David in Psalm 145:13, reminds us that the Kingdom of God is not a new concept, or just one for the Old Testament believers.
 Instead, the Kingdom of God is everlasting.
 Notice too that Jesus emphasized that the dominion of God endures throughout all generations.
 This idea of dominion means rule or realm.
 Consider the rule of Jesus for a few seconds.
 Jesus tells me here that He is ruling right now, but He allows people to ask all their questions about Him.
 Right now, Jesus even allows people to say He should not be worshipped.
 Does their unbelief change His rule?
 Absolutely not.
 Jesus reigns spiritually right now.
-He will return to earth to rule with a rod of iron (Psalm 2:9, page 858; Revelation 19:15, page 1937).
-Until then, all things have not been placed under the rule of Jesus, but one day soon He will subject all things to Himself (Hebrews 2:8, page 1871; 1 Corinthians 15:23-26, page 1801).
+He will return to earth to rule with a rod of iron (Psalm 2:9; Revelation 19:15).
+Until then, all things have not been placed under the rule of Jesus, but one day soon He will subject all things to Himself (Hebrews 2:8; 1 Corinthians 15:23-26).

 Application for Today